4d/docs/website/translated_docs/pt/Concepts/identifiers.md

 The name of an object property (also called object *attribute*) can contain up to 255 characters.

-Object properties can reference scalar values, ORDA elements, class functions, other objects, etc. Whatever their nature, object property names must follow the following rules **if you want to use the [dot notation](dt_object.md#object-properties)**:
+Object properties can reference scalar values, ORDA elements, class functions, other objects, etc. Object properties can reference scalar values, ORDA elements, class functions, other objects, etc. Whatever their nature, object property names must follow the following rules **if you want to use the [dot notation](dt_object.md#object-properties)**:

 - A property name must begin with a letter, an underscore, or a dollar "$".
 - Thereafter, the name can include any letter, digit, the underscore character ("_"), or the dollar character ("$").